-Zero Defects: this article provides a practical explanation of the concept of Zero Defects by Philip Crosby.
+Zero Defects philosophy: this article provides a practical explanation of the concept of Zero Defects by Philip Crosby.
 It covers what Zero Defects is and what its basic principles are.
 After reading, you will have a basic understanding of this powerful quality management tool.

 What is Zero Defects?

-It is a management tool and is aimed at halting production defects through prevention.
+It is a management tool, a philosophy and is aimed at halting production defects through prevention.
 At the same time, it is also aimed at motivating and convincing people to identify and prevent mistakes by constantly encouraging them to perform their job well.